 Modern marketing increasingly concerns improving the customer experience; considering the needs of your users, delivering on their expectations, and delighting them in the process.
-Organizations are wisely prioritizing a consistent, pleasant, and compelling experience from the first touch through the sale and all the way to re-engagement to differentiate themselves, improve processes, and build loyalty.
+Organizations are wisely prioritizing a consistent, pleasant, and compelling experience from the first touch through the sale and to re-engagement to differentiate themselves, improve processes, and build loyalty.

 To handle this growing responsibility, a new C-suite executive is stepping up to the plate.
 The Chief Experience Officer (sometimes referred to as a Chief Customer Officer) is charged with leveraging best practices in user experience and innovating new ways to improve it, all with the ultimate goal of increased market share.

-But in order to understand what the CXO does, you have to take a step back to understand why the position was created in the first place.
+But to understand what the CXO does, you have to take a step back to understand why the position was created in the first place.

 The Origin of Customer Experience

 One of the first formal recognition of the potential of customer experience as a discipline was back in 2007.
 The Harvard Business Review noted its rise in an article entitled Understanding Customer Experience by Christopher Meyer and Andre Schwager.
 The authors argue that the customer experience with a brand extends well beyond simple customer care; it extends through the entire customer lifecycle, beginning with advertising and ending when the product is no longer used.

 “Yet few of the people responsible for those things,” Schwager and Meyer write, “have given sustained thought to how their separate decisions shape the customer experience.
 To the extent they do think about it, they all have different ideas of what customer experience means, and no one more senior oversees everyone’s efforts.”